PH-Tools/honeybee_REVIVE_grasshopper/tests/adorb/comparison/README.md

 ## Grid Transition PV-Cost:
-These costs represent the present-value of a recurring 'grid-transition' fee which covers the increased electrical load the building represents.
+These costs represent the present-value of a recurring 'grid-transition' fee which covers the increased electrical load of the building as it transitions from fossil-fuels to all electric heating and cooling.
+This would be equivalent to a tax levied on the property directly supporting the national grid transition costs.
+Note that after 30 years the cost goes to zero as the transition is assumed to be complete at that point.

+While there is alignment between the two simulations, it is notable that the year-0 costs calculated by the Phius-GUI are 2x the Honeybee-REVIVE values.
+This owing to an error in the Phius-GUI calculation methodology where the building's constructions are added twice at year-0.
+Once this error is fixed the results will align for all years.

 ![Screenshot](./adorb_cost/png/grid_transition_cost.png)